mesin/blox-live/README.md

 ```bash
 curl -s https://blox-live.now.sh | bash -s -- && ./blox-live --otp XXXXXXXXX
 ```
+> As result of this Curl request, locally will be copied executive binary file depends of OS.
+This binary file was packaged by `pkg .` command with this repo content.
+Initial script inside binary file is `node app.js`.

 > If the script is failed or you need to run one more time, do the following:
 ```bash
 ./blox-live --otp XXXXXXXXX